HeRCLab/hercm/doc/bxf-spec.md

 The `col` vector for a COO matrix, sometimes referred to as `col_ind`, or `col_ptr`.

 ## Verification sum
-Every valid HeRCM 2.0 file must contain a verification sum, used to verify the validity of the file.
+Every valid BXF 2.0 file must contain a verification sum, used to verify the validity of the file.
 The verification sum is generated as such:

 1. Sum the contents of `VAL`, call this A
 2. Sum the contents of `ROW`, call this B